solana-labs/solana/book/src/cluster-test-framework.md

 # Cluster Test Framework

-This document covers the *Cluster Test Framework*.
-The CTF is a test harness designed for tests that can execute against a local in process cluster and a deployed cluster on the network.
+This document proposes the Cluster Test Framework (CTF).
+CTF is a test harness that allows tests to execute against a local, in-process cluster or a deployed cluster.

 ## Motivation

-The goal of the CTF is to provide a framework for writing tests that are stable against changes to the cluster implementation.
+The goal of CTF is to provide a framework for writing tests independent of where and how the cluster is deployed.
 Regressions can be captured in these tests and the tests can be run against deployed clusters to verify the deployment.
 The focus of these tests should be on cluster stability, consensus, fault tolerance, API stability.

 Tests should verify a single bug or scenario, and should be written with the least amount of internal plumbing exposed to the test.